Saurabh13042004/feedback-ui/README.md

 1. Clone this repository.
 2. Install the required dependencies with `npm install`.
+3. Set up Firebase:
+   - Create a Firebase project in the [Firebase Console](#).
+   - Update your Firebase configuration in the project.
-3. Start the development server with `npm run dev`.
+4. Start the development server with `npm run start`.
-4. Visit `http://localhost:3000` in your web browser to explore and use "Feedback UI."
+5. Visit `http://localhost:3000` in your web browser to explore and use "Feedback UI."

 ## Contributing